Hybrid Securities Meaning

 As we have discussed so far, hybrid securities are generally debt instruments with an added feature of equity components.
 These securities are generally unsecured and are usually not secured against assets of the company.
 They’re also ranked lower in the event if repayment is triggered.
 That means, secured and other senior issues will have precedence over hybrids, if the company goes into repayment procedure or worse, into bankruptcy.

 #4 – Prepayment Risk

-A lot of hybrids are issued as Callable/ Redeemable, that means, companies can call and redeem a bond offering if they deem fit.
+A lot of hybrids are issued as Callable/ Redeemable, which means, companies can call and redeem a bond offering if they deem fit.
 This usually happens with changes in interest rates in general.

 If the interest rates have been lowered, the company will try to repay its existing debt securities with higher interest rates and replace them with new securities at cheaper rates.
 This also creates uncertainty around the viability of these securities and affects their expected returns.

 Advantages of Investing/Issuing Hybrid Securities

 Below are the advantages of investing in Hybrid securities.

 - Higher Returns: Generally offers higher returns than traditional bond offerings.
 Also, provide an opportunity to participate in a firm’s growth if there is an uptick in the company’s common stock.

 - Diversification: Gives an opportunity to diversify a portfolio through a single instrument, reducing the overall risk element.
 For e.g. adding a hybrid to a traditional stock-bond portfolio reduces the overall risk and adds diversification.

 - Volatility: Though volatility is a risk element with hybrids, it generally has less volatility in terms of market price as compared to traditional stocks.
 Since these securities provide a steady income stream, they are usually less volatile.